MousaviLaleh/stock-analysis/README.md

 ![result_2017.png](/Resources/result_2017.png) ------
 ![result_2018.png](/Resources/result_2017.png) <br/>

 Most tickers have significant drop in their stocks in 2018, which narrows the Steve's investing down to two tickers, RUN and ENPH.
-The RUN ticker has a skyrocket rise in the stock in compare to 2017.<br/>
+The RUN ticker has a skyrocket stock rise in 2018 in compare to 2017.<br/>

 ## Summary
 Refactoring is intended to improve the design and structure of the code, while preserving its functionality.
 It makes the code easier to understand but it takes time.
 By using arrays and indexes, I could easily surf through and work with datasets.
-Comments show us what each code is going to do and Timer is a good help to see the performance of a code. <br/>
+Comments show us what each code is going to do and Timer is a good help to see the performance of a code. <br/><br/>